+Figure 6.1.3-3: Estimated SNR depending on the adjacent interferer level.

-To further reduce the risk of ACS reduction, as shown in this second example in Figure 6.1.3-2, it is possible for new UEs to align their digital filter to the actual smaller bandwidth part within the wider analogue CBW filter bandwidth.
+To further reduce the risk of ACS reduction, as shown in this second example in Figure 6.1.3-2 and Figure 6.1.3-3, it is possible for new UEs to align their digital filter to the actual smaller bandwidth part within the wider analogue CBW filter bandwidth.